Easy to bake but with an impressive decoration, these key lime cupcakes are perfect for parties or picnics.

 - Add the lime juice to the milk and leave to one side.
 Beat the butter and sugar together until light in colour, add the eggs, sifted flour, baking powder and beat again.
 Add the lime zest, milk and lime mix and beat again until just combined.

 - Divide the mixture between the 12 cases and bake for 30 minutes.
 Remove from the oven and cool in the tin for 5 minutes before moving onto a wire rack.
-When the cakes are cool, remove the centre from the cakes with an apple corer.
-Add one teaspoon of key lime curd to each cake the replace the sponge centre.
+When the cakes are cool, remove the centre from the cakes with an apple corer or use a small sharp knife.
+Add one teaspoon of key lime curd to each cake then replace the sponge centre.

-- For the Swiss meringue buttercream: Add the egg whites and sugar to a large heat proof bowl and heat over a pan of boiling water, making sure the water doesn’t touch the bowl.
-If you have a sugar thermometer the sugar will be dissolved when it gets to between 140-160°F or when it doesn’t feel gritty anymore.
+- For the Swiss meringue buttercream: Add the egg whites and sugar to a large heatproof bowl and heat over a pan of boiling water, making sure the water doesn’t touch the bowl.
+When the sugar has dissolved, transfer to a stand mixer bowl.

 Top tips for making key lime cupcakes